whitlockjc/json-refs/README.md

 **Note** Unresolvable references do not stop reference resolution and will never cause an `Error` to be sent to the callback.
 You will need to look into the `metadata` argument, documented above, to identify missing references.
 In the event that an `Error` occurred while resolving the reference, typical for failed remote references, the metadata entry will have the original `Error` produced.
+Also, unresolveable references leave the original JSON Reference in tact.

 `options.prepareRequest` and `options.processContent` are passed directly to [path-loader][path-loader] and they are documented in greater detail there.
 Just to save you a few clicks, below are examples of using both.